StrangeJay/-ExamProCo-aws-bootcamp-cruddur-2023/journal/week3.md

 > **Note** "Cognito user pool" is for when you're making a web application and you want to add login and signup, and manage it externally.
 While federated identity providers, is when you want to be able to login using a social identity from another provider.
 With user pool you can add different methods of identity providers, but federated is a little different.

 - I checked the option to log in with **user name** and **email.**
-- I set password polict to default
+- I set password policy to default
 ![Password policy](https://user-images.githubusercontent.com/105195327/224280889-959ea303-7c11-4fe3-ba37-77ad1899ef44.png)

 - I left the option to use MFA unchecked, to save and prevent spend.
 ![MFA](https://user-images.githubusercontent.com/105195327/224281027-e64de56f-78c3-4741-8414-91a43712da72.png)

-- I enabled self account recovery to allow users revover their accounts by themselves without having to email me to reset it for them.
+- I enabled self account recovery to allow users recover their accounts by themselves without having to email me to reset it for them.

 - I chose only email as the delivery method for recovery message, because it cost money to use SMS and i don't want to incure spend.
 Email costs less and right now is free because my free tier covers it and my Amazon SES grants me 62,000 Outbound messages per month.
 ![password recovery](https://user-images.githubusercontent.com/105195327/224283434-8e80f7be-4bce-411e-92b9-ccc3d7ada17c.png)